-These courses are designed to help students build fluency in both their spoken conversations, and in their written Chinese.
-The intermediate and advanced classes are likely to appeal to students who want to take their Chinese-language learning further, whether that is to supplement what they have already learnt, or to allow them time to apply their skills in a supported ‘cultural immersion’ context.
+These courses are designed to help students build fluency in both their spoken conversations and in their written Chinese.
+The intermediate and advanced classes are likely to appeal to students who want to take their Chinese-language learning further, whether that is to supplement what they have already learnt or to allow them time to apply their skills in a supported ‘cultural immersion’ context.

 For intermediate and advanced level Chinese language options, three to six months is recommended.
 As above, to facilitate learning whilst the student travels, Skype tutorials can be arranged after the first week.

-The aim of this program is improve student’s spoken and written Chinese, whether they start completely fresh, or build upon their existing skills.
+The aim of this program is to improve student’s spoken and written Chinese, whether they start completely fresh, or build upon their existing skills.

 The exact schedule of the Chinese Language program will change depending on student’s needs and requirements.

 Typically after the ‘taster’ sessions that take place in the Cultural Immersion Week, there will be four hours of formal Chinese language classes per day for five days a week.
 There will also be homework provided so that you can practice the language in ‘real life’ situations.